SamHCoco/Algorithms-Python/README.md

 # Algorithms: Python Implementations
 Implementation of various classes of algorithms (e.g. search or sort) in Python.

+# Introduction
+An algorithm can be defined as a series of steps used to produce some result.
+They have a specific meaning in computer science and are defined by the following **3 characteristics**:
+ * *They are finite: algorithms must terminate after a finite number of steps.*
+ * *Algorithms operate on data.*
+ * *They must produce at least one result as output.*

 # Sorting Algorithms
 *  ## Bubble Sort
  ```Python